xuxw98/Online3D/data/scannet-mv/README.md

 ### Prepare ScanNet-MV data for online tuning

 **Step 1.**
-For ScanNet 2D data, the processed 2D data can be downloaded from [HERE](https://cloud.tsinghua.edu.cn/d/641cd2b7a123467d98a6/).
+Prepare ScanNet 2D data.
+The processed 2D data can be downloaded from [HERE](https://cloud.tsinghua.edu.cn/d/641cd2b7a123467d98a6/).
 Run `cat 2D.tar.* > 2D.tar` to merge the files.
 Then skip to Step 2.

 Or you can process ScanNet 2D data yourself by following the steps below.